sankarip/thesis/README.md

 # Automated Trunk Diameter Measurement
-# Disclaimer: This code has not been optimized and could be restructured
 # The main code used for this thesis is in the file 'clean_thesis_code.py'
 This is a cleaned up and commented version of the code used for this project.
 It's mostly broken into functions that complete various steps of the analysis.
 To use this code you will need to download the maskcrnn utilities that are in this repo.
 You will also need the weights for the neural networks.